 Contact the instructor for the class you want to take and ask him or her for special permission or a registration override.
 Be aware that you will need to go in and register for that class, the override entered by the instructor DOES NOT register you, it simply keeps a spot open in the class.

 Start by going to the Academic Support Center.
 They will provide you with a packet of information that walks you through the withdrawal process.
 Following all the steps of the withdrawal process ensures that you will have an easier time when you are ready to return to college, and a minimal impact on your financial aid eligibility.
-If this is impossible, call the Academic Support Center at 218.477.4318 or the Records Office at 218.477.2565.
+If this is impossible, call the Academic Support Center at 218.477.4318 or the Registrar's Office at 218.477.2565.

 Trying to take a full class schedule and also work over 15 hours per week.
 A student must cut down on credits or work hours.
 Failure to realize that MSUM is not high school.
 Here you're an adult; nobody checks up on you.
 Not attending class every day.